busy-beaver-dev/busy-beaver/README.md

 ## Todo

+- [ ] Deploy web app on server
+- [ ] Figure out Slack permissions we need to only see and respond to DMs
 - [ ] ETag, need to set up DB for this
   - [ ] mark events that are new
 - [ ] [rate limiting](https://developer.github.com/v3/#rate-limiting)
 - [ ] [GraphQL](https://developer.github.com/v4/)
 - [ ] logging (grab `LOGGING_CONFIG` from other projects)
+- [ ] use sqlite memory for tests

 ## Scratchpad